SkylineCommunications/dataminer-docs/connector-help/connector_help/SEE Telecom eAcsys NMS_X ​Dual RX US.md

 ### RF

-Thispage displays the RF measurements from the receiver module with the following parameters:
+This page displays the RF measurements from the receiver module with the following parameters:

 - **Rx 1&2 Attenuator** (also user controllable)
 - **Rx 1&2 Attenuator Status**